-The historic Inn at Furnace Creek was built for roundabout reasons—the Pacific Coast Borax Company financed its construction as a means to save the company’s Death Valley Railroad after the borax business slowed.
+The historic Inn at Death Valley (formerly known as the Inn at Furnace Creek Resort) was built for roundabout reasons—the Pacific Coast Borax Company financed its construction as a means to save the company’s Death Valley Railroad after the borax business slowed.
 In the days before cars were common in the desert, many Hollywood stars rode the train to this desert getaway.
 The railroad didn’t survive the changing times, but this lovely hotel has aged gracefully since 1927.
 Designed by a Los Angeles architect who took his inspiration from California’s Spanish missions, the 66-room inn is perched on a hill facing west, its stone patios offering views of Death Valley and the Panamint Mountains.
 Red tile roofs and stucco walls glow in the afternoon sun; palm trees sway and water fountains burble.
 Outdoor fireplaces flicker and glow around the edges of the spring-fed swimming pool.
 Splurges don’t feel much more special than this.
 If you’re just visiting on a day visit in the park, relax over lunch or afternoon tea in the inn’s restful dining room.

 Every imaginable shade of gold--from orange to apricot to school-bus yellow--is visible in the wrinkled Golden Canyon cliffs, whose folded and eroded layers glow at sunrise and sunset.
 Pick your favorite perspective: Drive to Zabriskie Point and survey the scene from on high, or see the vibrant beauty up close by hiking in Golden Canyon.
 For casual sightseers, Zabriskie Point (off Hwy.
 190) offers a stunning view of the multi-hued badlands from a 100-yard-long paved trail.